Library News Archive From July 2025

 11 am

-Join the City of Berkeley Office of Emergency Services and Public Health Division for an event designed for families.
-Learn how to create a evacuation plan and build your very own emergency "Go Bag".
+Learn how to create an evacuation plan and build your own emergency "Go Bag."

 Author Reading: Jon Hickey